 Do I Have Defects?

 Identifying flaws in your thoughts and behaviors is often hard to do.
-It’s easy to justify your actions, for example, you were greedy because you thought you needed goods or services more than other people, but participating in AA involves true introspection that goes beyond rationalizing individual choices.
+It’s easy to justify your actions.
+For example, you were greedy because you thought you needed goods or services more than other people, but participating in AA involves true introspection that goes beyond rationalizing individual choices.

 In reality, we all have defects.
 No one is perfect, regardless of a history of — or lack of — substance abuse.
 Everyone has areas in which they can improve, from being jealous of a coworker who got a promotion to being angry at a friend who makes more money.

 Part of being successful in AA involves not making excuses for character defects and, instead, using an introspective moral inventory to make positive changes.
 Discovering the kind of shortcomings you’re facing and how they relate to your addiction is an important part of recovery.
-That’s why step four specifically states taking a “fearless inventory.”
+That’s why step four specifies taking a “fearless inventory.”
 It’s hard to be critical of yourself in an honest way, but pursuing a personal inventory without fear is imperative to achieving this.

 What Are My Character Defects?